STRATEGY + MARKETING + CREATIVE + EXPERIENCE

 We decided to meet to discuss New York Climate Week because on the surface, it’s an event, and we do events.
 Like most conversations, it ended with the core premise of all of our most important discussions, ‘how do we make change happen?’
 Getting people in the room is generally agreed as the starting point and in his New York diary there are three staple moments.
 The first, a breakfast to launch the Fin-Erth Climate Awards.

 Fin-Erth is the brainchild of Patrick’s co-founder Serena Oppenheim.
-It had modest beginnings, dinners comprising Lebanese takeout and 10-15 individuals for important conversation in humble surroundings.
+It had modest beginnings, dinners comprising Lebanese takeout and 10-15 individuals for important conversation at home.
 Now it’s a curated community for women in finance, investment, policy, law and innovation who are leading the climate revolution from within.
 It caught the eye of astute individuals at COP 2023 and suddenly, takeout dinners have been replaced with hundreds of women meeting at COP 2024, and community gatherings year-round everywhere from Azerbaijan to Chicago.

 A dinner with UNICEF Innovation, partners, and 40 women who work at the intersection of climate and finance is the second of his bookings.
 The Plastic Symposium at NYU follows, an unpacking of the science and links between the chemicals in plastic, health and the fundamental cost to our livelihoods.
 It sounds quite a lot like this all happens through painstaking strategy, but Patrick’s approach is less one of powerpoints and more one of instinct.
 Fin-Erth can rightfully have lofty aspirations because once upon a time, so did its established brothers and sisters.
 ‘What’s the process for this?’ is a question he hates.
 ‘All great things don’t have an immediate roadmap but a strong sense of self.’ he says, ‘No distinct business plan, it’s just sitting down and figuring it out.
 The goal is actually simple: get people in a room, build trust, unlock solutions.’